Take a moment and ask yourself: Who am I?

-These two questionnaires follow a slightly different format in how they assess self-concept.
-Instead of singular statements that ask participants to rate their response, these questionnaires provide two statements and asks participants to select the one they feel is most like them.
+This questionnaire follow a slightly different format in how to assess self-concept.
+Instead of singular statements that ask participants to rate their response, these questionnaire provide two statements and asks participants to select the one they feel is most like them.

-The Social Style Self-Perception Questionnaire aims to measure how participants feel they interact with others daily.
+The Social Style Questionnaire aims to measure how participants feel they interact with others daily.

 Examples of a pair of statements from this questionnaire include: